jjasghar/jjasghar.github.io/_drafts/how-to-share-your-cookbook-generator.md

 I'll assume you've already got a first iteration of your cookbook generator.
 I'll tell this story by introducing 2 people, first, Betty, who created the generator, and wants to share it with her team and maybe one day her whole company.
-The second person is Billy, he has been tasked with creating a pilot cookbook to validate that [vim][vim] is installed on every machine.
+The second person is Billy, he has been tasked with creating a pilot cookbook ensure that [vim][vim] is installed on every machine.

 So sitting at her desk, Betty has ready to ship her standardized cookbook, she created the Github repository with the fun green button.